This Toy Was Responsible for the Most ER Visits Last Year

 With the holidays just around the corner, parents everywhere are on the search for this year’s hottest toys for their little ones.
 While there are certainly plenty of choices, the Consumer Product Safety Commission (CPSC) is urging parents to carefully consider the safety of what toys they buy for their tots this year.

-On November 14, the CPSC released its annual Toy-Related Deaths and Injuries report.
-While injuries were down 16 percent from last year, the report still found there were 11 deaths and an estimated 145,500 emergency department-treated (ED) injuries in 2022 associated with toys for children 12 years and younger.
+The CPSC recently released its annual Toy-Related Deaths and Injuries report.
+While toy-related ER visits have decreased by 8 percent since 2016, the report still found that in 2023, there were 10 deaths and an estimated 154,700 toy-related ER visits among children 12 years and younger.

 - Follow age guidance and other safety information on toy packaging and choose toys that match each child’s interests and abilities.